sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *  A single publisher instance is maintained for a source.
  *  Any duplicate init call for a source will return the same instance.
  *
+ *  Choosing cache will help read cached data, during downtime, if any.
+ *
  * NOTE:
  *      The initialization occurs asynchronously.
  *      Any event published before init is complete, is blocked until the init